MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ## Testing our functions

 We will now add tests to test our functions.

-Recall that we have two functions. `mean` in `molssi_math`, and `title_case` in `util`.
-Let's first write some functions for our `mean` function.
+After dividing our package into modules, we have four modules and one subpackage.
+It is considered good practices to also break your tests into different files depending on the module or subpackage.

-Create a new file called `test_molssi_math.py` in the `tests` directory with the following contents.
+Create a new file called `test_measure.py` in the `tests` directory with the following contents.

 ~~~
 """
-Unit and regression test for the molssi_math module.
+Unit and regression test for the measure module.
 """

 # Import package, test suite, and other packages as needed